 When checking a client’s recent history, check…

-- How much the client paid for similar services
+- How much the client pay for similar services

 - The rate of those freelances who did the services